BenSheridan24/BenSheridan24/README.md

 ### Hello!
 My name is Ben Sheridan.
 I am currently a Senior here at the University of Iowa studying Business Analytics and Sports and Recreation Management.

+I am currently working on... my Digital Product Management final project.
+For this project, we had to create a unique website portfolio about ourself.
+I have been able to learn a lot through this class, and can't build on it in the future.

+I'm looking to collaborate on... any projects that are involved with sports because I have a great passion for sports.

 <!--
 **BenSheridan24/BenSheridan24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.